Skip to content

 • The underwriting process involves reviewing data, checking loss history, and evaluating the home’s condition.

-• Factors influencing the underwriting process include, but are not limited to, the age of the home, location, construction style, and claims history.
+• Factors influencing the underwriting process include, but are not limited to, the age of the home, location, construction style, and insurance claims history.

 What is insurance underwriting?